Making a complaint about rail services

 Getting support for your complaint

-If you are not satisfied with the Translink's response, you can contact:
+If you're not satisfied with the Translink's response, you can contact:

 Complaints involving injuries

-If you have a complaint involving an injury received while onboard a train or at a station, it is vital that you contact someone connected with the train or station as soon as possible, preferably immediately.
+If you have a complaint involving an injury received while onboard a train or at a station, it's vital that you contact someone connected with the train or station as soon as possible, preferably immediately.